ym001/distancia/docs/Chebyshev.rst

 Reference
 ---------

-For further reading on the Chebyshev distance and its applications, refer to the following academic article:
+For further reading on the Chebyshev distance and its applications, refer to the following academic article :footcite:t:`chebyshev`:

-:footcite:t:``

 .. footbibliography::

-   chebyshev

 This paper provides an in-depth discussion of Chebyshev's contributions to approximation theory and metrics.